Employer branding can help you position your company as a top employer to build a strong reputation and attract ideal candidates.

 This means that top management and everyone else in the company should commit themselves to improving the culture, climate and conditions to make it a workplace people are excited to join.

 By setting clear expectations, processes and practices throughout the company, as well as aligning your employer branding goals and activities with your brand strategy, digital marketing strategy and communications strategy, you can lift your employer brand to a higher level.

-How To Craft The Perfect EVP
+How To Craft The Perfect Employee Value Proposition (EVP)?

 You’ve probably heard about a unique value proposition (UVP) that summarizes your brand promise to your customers or clients.

 EVP stands for Employee Value Proposition and it’s everything UVP is, only directed toward your current and future employees.

 An employee value proposition is a statement that emphasizes your company’s strengths in a clear, concise and easily understandable way, telling potential candidates why they should choose you over competitors.

 It can be a single sentence or a set of sentences that answer:

 - What is your company all about?

 - Why is it a great place to work?